-The Role OF Architects Engineers and Structural Engineers
+The Role OF Architects Engineers and MEP Engineers

 Within a new building construction there are several disciplines and skills necessary to make the building come together in the most efficient and cost effective way.
 Some of the most valuable people involved with a new building design or remodel are architects engineers.
 These people combine the best of two worlds, both of which are key factors in designing and upgrading a building.
 Architects engineers understand the basic principles and skills required for electrical, mechanical, and plumbing engineering, but combine it with the artistry and practicality necessary for an architect.
 By using the science behind various engineering disciples, architects engineers are able to infuse functionality and efficiency into building designs.
 These professionals can work on either new construction projects, or on remodeling projects to create a more efficient and streamline space.
 The overall goal of architects engineers is to improve the quality of the interaction between the people and the building which they live or work within.